Jadonkim14/career-prep/lol-post-game-tool/README.md

 * V0.6 — Natural-Language Queries
 * V1.0 — Interactive Post-Game Review

-Further development is paused because LLM forcing newly learned concepts into the project was not an effective learning approach.
+Further development is paused because LLM forcing newly learned concepts into the project was not an effective learning approach😮‍💨